In western Wisconsin, St. Croix Falls has become a destination for people who want to go places.

 If the multitude of umlauts don't give it away, the herds of Dala horses and straw goats will.
 Factor in the giant white coffee pot in the sky, and you can be pretty sure this is Swedish country.

-Wisconsin’s newest touring trail, the Stower Seven Lakes between Dresser and Amery, has everything you’d want on a bicycle trail.
-It’s got scenery.
-It’s got beaches and picnic spots.
+In western Wisconsin, the Stower Seven Lakes between Dresser and Amery, has everything youd want on a bicycle trail.
+Its got scenery.
+Its got beaches and picnic spots.

 And in Amery, it has the soda fountain of your dreams.
 Just look for the place with all the people.